folio-org/raml-module-builder/README.md

  - Set the secret key (as described in the Securing DB Configuration file section)

-  The PASSWORD will be replaced with the following: encrypt(tenant id with secrey key) = **new tenant's password** The **new tenant's password** will replace the default PASSWORD value (which is the tenantid_modulename) The RMB Postrges client will use the secret key and the passed in tenant id to calculate the tenant's password when DB connections are needed for that tenant.
+  The PASSWORD will be replaced with the following: encrypt(tenant id with secret key) = **new tenant's password** The **new tenant's password** will replace the default PASSWORD value (which is the tenantid_modulename) The RMB Postgres client will use the secret key and the passed in tenant id to calculate the tenant's password when DB connections are needed for that tenant.
 Note that if you use the tenant API and set the secret key - the decrypting of the password will be done by the Postgres Client for each tenant connection.

 The RMB comes with a TenantClient to facilitate calling the API via URL.